troglobit/pimd/README.md

 pimd is primarily developed on Linux and should work as-is out of the box on all major distributions.
-Other UNIX variants (OpenBSD, NetBSD, and FreeBSD) should also work, but are not as thoroughly tested.
-For some tips and details, see the `configure` script.
+Other UNIX variants (OpenBSD, NetBSD, FreeBSD, and Illumos) may also work, but are not supported anymore.

 For a summary of changes for each release, see the [ChangeLog][].